 - Be sure to take the earmold off of the hook to clean it.
 Wiping your earmold daily and soaking it in warm, soapy water weekly will prevent staining and discoloration.

 BTE hearing aids have tubing which are typically changed every 6 months, although this may vary depending on the audiologist’s personal recommendations.

-ITE hearing aids should be wiped with a clean, dry cloth or a moist cleaning wipe.
+- ITE hearing aids should be wiped with a clean, dry cloth or a moist cleaning wipe.

-Many ITE hearing aids contain a filter that prevents wax from getting inside.
+- Many ITE hearing aids contain a filter that prevents wax from getting inside.
 However, the filter itself should be changed regularly based on the audiologist’s recommendation.